 you’re a recovering addict, you understand the mental and physical challenges of recovery.
 I have encountered such grace and willpower within my patients throughout the years along with many tools that help them achieve this.
 I’ve witnessed recovering addicts use meetings, meditation, and gardening to tackle, soothe, and ease their challenges with much success.
 Another possibility is aromatherapy.
 It is easy, affordable, and beneficial to use.
-Have you considered adding one or more of these aromatherapy scents to your arsenal of recovery tools?
+Have you considered adding one or more of these tools to your arsenal for aromatherapy for recovery?

 2. Clary Sage